electron-userland/electron-compile/README.md

 ## electron-compile

-electron-compile provides compilers for common JavaScript and CSS alternative targets.
+electron-compile compiles JS and CSS on the fly with a single call in your app's 'ready' function.

 For JavaScript: